Rhode Island CHIP: Children's Health Insurance Program

 RIte Care benefits and cost-sharing

-RIte Care provides comprehensive coverage for enrolled children through Rhode Island's Medicaid MCOs — the same Aetna Better Health, Neighborhood Health Plan of RI, and UnitedHealthcare plans that serve adult Medicaid members.
+RIte Care provides comprehensive coverage for enrolled children through Rhode Island's Medicaid managed care plans — Tufts Health Plan, Neighborhood Health Plan of Rhode Island, and UnitedHealthcare Community Plan, per the official EOHHS RIte Care page.
 Children get access to the same EPSDT-equivalent benefit package regardless of whether they're enrolled in Medicaid or RIte Care.

 • Well-child visits and developmental screenings